libESys/ESysRepo/doc/web/content/cli/init.md

 ## Description

-Always the first command used as it initializes the current workspace.
-It will create a folder called *.esysrepo* where various configuration files will be stored as well as few git repositories.
+Since this command initializes the current workspace, you will always start with this command.
+It will create a folder called *.esysrepo* storing various configuration files as well as few git repositories.

 In its simplest form, the only parameter of the *init* command is the URL of the git repository